vsoch/askci/paper/paper.md

  - **Articles**: Topics or concepts that a user might want to ask a question about.
 On a high level, it's a piece of knowledge that can be collaboratively worked on.
 On a functional level, an article corresponds to a single GitHub repository based on a template specification that allows for interaction with the server [@tech-spec].
  - **Questions and Examples**: Embedded inquiries or code snippets in an article that are indexed and searchable.
- - **User**: Can be a visitor (non-authenticated), an editor or reviewer (authenticated but without ownership of knowledge repos) or an owner (authenticated with ownership).
+ - **User**: Can be a visitor (non-authenticated), an editor or reviewer (authenticated but without ownership of knowledge repositories) or an owner (authenticated with ownership).
 Visitors can browse content, editors and reviewers can update or ask new questions, and owners can do all of the above plus serve as maintainers for the knowledge repositories.

 In practice, this means that content is created, worked on, and updated on GitHub [@github], and each article (repository) corresponds to a single concept or idea, akin to Wikipedia [@wikipedia].
 Interactions between GitHub and the AskCI Server are automated via webhooks and GitHub workflows.
 Since questions are embedded in articles and then indexed by the server, a user is allowed to ask a question via the interface or a connected tool to easily find an answer or code snippet example.
 More specific use cases and properties are discussed next.